sakshgupta/Spendee-Expense-Tracker/README.md

 # Spendee

-The aim of this project was to organise and keep track of expenses and incoming money within an small organisation or for personal purpose.
+The aim of this project was to create a frontend for a expense tracker app which can organise and keep track of expenses and incoming money within an small organisation or for personal purpose.

 <img src="./public/assets/img/Home.png">